Notice: This article is in review and may be changed or removed at any time. The author welcomes feedback directly via email to hello@des.io

 May 31, 2024

-This morning I promoted Termius to my home screen in the much coveted spot in the dock beside Claude himself.
-Today I’ve been opening Termius like it’s a chat app, just to check in on what foolishness he’s up to.
+This morning I promoted Termius to my home screen, in the much coveted spot in the dock with Claude himself.
+Today I’ve been opening Termius like it’s a chat app to check on what foolishness he’s up to.
 Tonight he hacked together this humble blog and invited me to write its inaugural post.
 I’m not sure if this is a healthy toy to play with, and it’s certainly racing us towards the AI apocalypse, but it beats doom scrolling, and feels so overwhelmingly inevitable that I encourage everyone to try spinning up their own wild-west vibe server; then sit back while the industry builds around this ridiculous new paradigm.